Azure/azure-sdk-for-net/sdk/maps/Azure.Maps.Route/README.md

 var result = client.GetRouteRange(options);
 ```

-For more detailed examples, please [route range samples](https://github.com/Azure/azure-sdk-for-net/blob/main/sdk/maps/Azure.Maps.Route/samples/RouteMatrixSamples.md) page.
+For more detailed examples, please see the [route range samples](https://github.com/Azure/azure-sdk-for-net/blob/main/sdk/maps/Azure.Maps.Route/samples/RouteMatrixSamples.md) page.

 ## Troubleshooting

 ### General

-When you interact with the Azure Maps Services, errors returned by the Language service correspond to the same HTTP status codes returned for REST API requests.
+When you interact with the Azure Maps services, errors returned by the service correspond to the same HTTP status codes returned for REST API requests.

-For example, if you pass wrong routing points, an error is returned, indicating "Bad Request".400
+For example, if you pass wrong routing points, an error is returned, indicating "Bad Request" (HTTP 400).

 ```C# Snippet:CatchRouteException
 try